 An airport transfer bus via National Express is likely going to be the cheapest option for you to get into central London, and then you can take the tube to get to your accommodation.
-Prices start at £5 one way, and they have buses available from all airports but Southend and City.
+Prices start at £5 one way, and they have buses available from all airports except Southend and City.

 Night bus from Heathrow

-From around 11:30pm- 5am, the N9 night bus runs from Heathrow every 20 minutes and gets you into central London and takes about 75 minutes, but it only costs £1.50.
+From around 11:30pm- 5am, the N9 night bus runs from Heathrow every 20 minutes and gets you into central London in about 75 minutes, but it only costs £1.50.
 Your only other transportation option that late at night is taxi or Uber (or National Express buses start running again at 4:30am), so if you really can’t bear the cost, get yourself into central London via the bus and then either take a taxi to your accommodation or figure out another night bus route that goes by where you’re staying (use the Google Maps app or Citymapper app to figure that out.)